MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 - TargetRepoPath - full path to root folder of new repository (for example: `C:\Code\SomeProject\`)
 - UnityProjectTargetDir - subdirectory under _TargetRepoPath_ that contains Unity project (can be empty, if it is in the root of repo, for example: `Unity` for Unity project to be in `C:\Code\SomeProject\Unity`)
 - ProjectName - name of new project (ensure same as ProductName in PlayerSettings).
 Script will rename Windows projects, namespaces and solutions to match this name.
-- WindowsSolutionTargetDir: optional. sub-directory under TargetRepoPath where Windows Solution is built to. (e.g. defaults to 'WindowsSolutionUniversal', for Win 8.1/WP8.0 use 'WindowsSolution')
 - IncludeExamples : optional.
 Boolean to indicate whether to include the example scene and game from Marker Metro to demonstrate WinIntegration features.
 Defaults to false.

 This script will always copy the following files and folders to your target project: